StefanPesic/Battleport/README.md

 # Game-Battleport-
+School project

-Game made for an Informatica school project in period 2 of school year 1
+A game made for a school project in Periode 2 of school year 1 (January 2017).
+The goal of the game is to have players battle each other with battleships.

-This game is made by 4 students.
-It is a game that features battleships and the main goal is to defeat the boats of the other player.
+It is a pygame based application.
+The following features are in it:
+ - Shoot cannons

-The game is playable but not complete, but it will be remastered.
+The game is in progress.

-Feel free to run it with the file: "TheMenu_remastered.py"
+TODO:
+ - Scalable